 R. STANLEY SCHUR is a 1966 Zimbabwean Nuffield Scholar, originally from Makovani Estates, Fort Rixon.
 This is a village and farming centre in Matabeleland, located some 48 miles from Bulawayo.

-Stanley married Molly in Zimbabwe and had four children.
-They farmed large numbers of beef cattle.
-He established an irrigation scheme on his property from a government dam and also grew maize.
-He won many farm competitions and held field days on his property.
+Stanley married Jeanette in Zimbabwe and had four children.
+They were married for 34 years before she was tragically murdered on the farm in 1993.
+They farmed large numbers of beef cattle, established an irrigation scheme on his property from a government dam and also grew maize.
+They won many farm competitions and held field days on the property.

-He moved to Western Australia with his family in 1980 for one year and gained permanent residency.
-He then returned to farm in Zimbabwe and in 1989 won the “Cattleman of the Year” Award.
+Stanley moved to Western Australia with the family in 1980 for one year and gained permanent residency.
+They then returned to farm in Zimbabwe and in 1989 won the “Cattleman of the Year” Award.

 This is an extract from Rhodesian Farmer, published 9 September 1966 after his scholarship study to the USA.

 Stanley Schur has recently returned from a stay in the United States as a Nuffield Scholar.
 He travelled widely, visiting Texas, Oklahoma, Kansas, Iowa, Nebraska, Colorado, Arizona, and New Mexico to study beef production.

 He also attended a two-and-a-half months' Irrigation Course at Utah University, alongside farmers from 11 countries, and gained practical knowledge of irrigation work in Idaho, Washington and California.